-The amount in the three-month period of 2025 primarily included restructuring costs related to simplification and other cost-saving initiatives, as well as restructuring, integration and transaction costs relating to our acquisition of the Advanced Patient Monitoring unit.
+The amounts in the three and six-month periods of 2025 and 2024 included restructuring costs related to simplification and other cost-saving initiatives.
+The amounts in the three and six-month periods of 2025 additionally included restructuring, integration and transaction costs relating to our acquisition of the Advanced Patient Monitoring unit.
 For further disclosures regarding restructuring costs, refer to Note 10 in the Notes to Condensed Consolidated Financial Statements.

-Other operating expense, net
+Other operating expense (income), net

-The amount in the three-month period of 2025 largely represented charges relating to legal matters.
+The amount in the three and six-month periods of 2025 largely represented charges relating to legal matters.
 Additional disclosures regarding legislative and legal matters are provided in Note 5 in the Notes to Condensed Consolidated Financial Statements.